Omikhleia/markdown.sile/examples/sile-and-markdown.md

 ~~~

-It also supports `{=sile-lua}` to pass Lua code, as in a SILE `\script`.
-This is just
+It also supports `{=sile-lua}` to pass Lua code.
-a convenience compared to the preceding one, but it allows you to exactly type
+This is just a convenience compared to the preceding one, but it allows you to exactly
-the content as if it was in a code block (i.e. without having to bother wrapping
+type the content as if it was in a code block (i.e. without having to bother wrapping
 it in a script).

 ```{=sile-lua}